Money in Switzerland

 Switzerland - Money

-SNB maintains ultra-loose monetary policy in June; introduces SNB policy rate
+SNB leaves ultra-loose monetary policy in place in September

-At its meeting on 13 June, the Swiss National Bank (SNB) maintained its current expansionary policy stance as had been expected by market analysts.
-The Bank also announced an adjustment in its monetary policy strategy and introduced a SNB policy rate, which will replace the use of the target range for the three-month Libor.
-The SNB policy rate is set at minus 0.75%, which corresponds to the midpoint of the previous target range for the three-month Libor.
-Subsequently, the Bank kept the interest rate on sight deposits unchanged at minus 0.75%.
+At its meeting on 19 September, the Swiss National Bank (SNB) maintained its current expansionary policy stance as widely expected by market analysts.
+The Bank left the SNB policy rate set at minus 0.75%, and subsequently kept the interest rate on sight deposits also unchanged at minus 0.75%.

 Switzerland - Money Data